dustymugs/cmr/doc/files.md

 ```
 #### Required fields of `images` struct array

-Only the following fields are actually consumed by BaseDataset (and descendent) class:
+Only the following fields are actually consumed by CMR:
 * rel_path
 * mask
 * bbox